ariannamethod/nicole/README.md

-# Nicole - Weightless Transformer
+# Nicole - Weightless Entity
+Reinventing the the very concept of "trasformer".

 **No weights.
 No fixed code.
 Pure emergence.**